Meteor-Community-Packages/meteor-collection2/README.md

 ## Why Use It?

-In addition to getting all of the benefits provided by the `simple-schema` package, you Collection2 sets up automatic property filtering, type conversion, and, most importantly, validation, on both the client and the server, whenever you do a normal `insert()` or `update()`.
+In addition to getting all of the benefits provided by the `simple-schema` package, Collection2 sets up automatic property filtering, type conversion, and, most importantly, validation, on both the client and the server, whenever you do a normal `insert()` or `update()`.
 Once you've defined the schema, you no longer have to worry about invalid data.
 Collection2 makes sure that nothing can get